RHIT-CSSE/csse332/Homework/BareMetalOS/Scheduling/README.md

 command "execforeground filename" that causes the shell to block until the program "filename" terminates.

-# Optional Features

-For extra credit credit (up to 50 additional points) you might want to implement a few additional features in you operating system.
-The more advanced or complex the featues are, the more points you will receive.
-Below is a partial list of possible optional features that you might want to consider:

-* Quit command,
-* Print size as a number of sectors for dir command, and
-* Option to change foreground and background colors.
-* Alternative directory structures using inodes
-* Alternative scheduling algorithms
-* Fancy printing libraries

-Of course, you can add other features that are not included in this partial list.
-In order to receive credit for your additoinal features, you should describe them in your README file and include instructions on how to use each.

 # Team Member Feedback

 There is a Moodle survey to submit feedback about your teammates.